+The project goal was to contribute to the empowerment of organic smallholding family famers in Africa, Asia and Latin America and of their own international network (INOFO).
 The objective is for INOFO to have the institutional and personal capacity to support, monitor and represent their Organic Farmers Organizations (OFOs) so that they share knowledge, integrate in markets, lobby national frameworks and participate in international policy setting.
 More precisely, the outputs include:

 - Mapping - The institutional and stakeholder landscape of organic farming is mapped in the target countries

 - Institution and Capacity Building - The institutional performance of INOFO is improved, the Organic Farmers’ Organizations (OFOs) lobby their governments for the interest of their farmers and INOFO represents the organic farmers in international policy setting

 - Sharing Farmers’ Knowledge - The OFOs are empowered through INOFO to share their successes for improving farmers’ incomes and livelihoods

 - Facilitation to Market Access - The OFOs facilitate their farmers’ integration into markets

 The project empowered organic farmers collectively and their leaders individually to represent their interest to national and international institutions and to support those in recognizing the genuine positions of the smallholding farmers.

 One of the core activities was the IFAD-INOFO Capacity Building Program, targeted at representatives of organic farmers’ organizations (OFOs) in Africa, Latin America and Asia and at present and future organic farmer leaders.
 The program guided 40 particiapants through a two-year on the job capacity building process.